 The Home Energy Rating System (HERS) Index is the industry standard by which a home’s energy efficiency is measured.
 It’s also the nationally recognized system for inspecting and calculating a home’s energy performance.

 The HERS Index is a measurement of a home’s energy efficiency and there are a lot of great reasons why you should have a home energy rating performed on your house.

 A HERS Index Score can tell you so much about a home you are thinking of buying.
 Heating, cooling and water heating constitute the largest cost of homeownership outside of the mortgage loan.
 The HERS Index Score will tell you how well the home performs energy-wise.
 The HERS Report will outline the energy features of the home and the expected cost of utility bills.

 It will also provide you with invaluable information about the existing home you live in, like how efficiently it’s operating and where you can make modifications for greater energy savings.
 When you’re selling your home, a low HERS Index Score can command a higher resale price.
 And when you’re buying a home, you can anticipate the costs of energy bills and efficiency upgrades.

 A certified RESNET Home Energy Rater assesses the energy efficiency of a home, assigning it a relative performance score (the HERS Index Score).
 The lower the number, the more energy efficient the home.
-The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS Index while a home built to the 2006 International Energy Conservation Code is awarded a rating of 100.
+The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS Index while a home built to 2006 energy efficiency standards scores 100.

 - A home with a HERS Index Score of 70 is 30% more energy efficient than the RESNET Reference Home.